 Youth Program Aide, Kukalahale Learning Project

-My name is Kelli Anne Ganeku, I prefer to be called Kelli.
+My name is Kelli Anne Murakami, I am newlywed after having my dream wedding to Logan Murakami in August 2018.
+I prefer to be called Kelli.
 I was born and raised in Liliha, now I’m currently living in Maunawili.
 I am a proud graduate of McKinley High School and I am currently pursuing my Masters degree in Social Work at the University of Hawaii at Manoa.
 I have been given the opportunity to be with Kula No Na Po’e Hawaii since January 2016 as a Bachelors of Social Work (BSW) practicum student and now I split my time between working as a Youth Program Aide and an Masters of Social Work (MSW) Practicum Student.
-Along with working here, I work part-time at Sunglass Hut, and I am the Secretary for both Phi Alpha Honor Society Nu Sigma Chapter and the School of Social Work Graduate Student Organization and trying to plan my 2018 dream wedding!
+Along with working here, I work part-time at Sunglass Hut, and I am the Secretary for both Phi Alpha Honor Society Nu Sigma Chapter and the School of Social Work Graduate Student Organization.

 Chantal Keliihoomalu, M.S.W., B.S.W.